Universe

 A soldier in the zero gravity branch of the federal armed forces.
 Freefallers are usually assigned to a fleet patrolling a single star system.
 They attack and defend asteroid belts, small moons, and space colonies, and specialize in spaceship boarding operations.

-Corporal: 1 Tran cash; Civ Level 6 expedition suit.
+2. Corporal: 1 T cash; Civ Level 6 expedition suit.

-Sergeant: 3 Trans cash; Civ Level 7 expedition suit.
+3. Sergeant: 3 T cash; Civ Level 7 expedition suit.

 HANDYMAN